Ericthegoatskr/Ericthegoatskr/README.md

 </details>

 ✨ I am from **Kaohsiung, Taiwan**, with a strong passion for technology and continuous learning.
 During my undergrad, I interned in the information department at **USI Corporation**, focusing on **industrial safety image recognition**.
-I also joined the **UC Davis Communication and Culture Program** to expand my international perspective.

 ---